translate/pootle/docs/server/commands.rst

   Ignores files missing on disk, and no new files will be created.

-.. pootle_command:: update_stores
+.. django-admin:: update_stores

 update_stores
 ^^^^^^^^^^^^^

 .. versionchanged:: 2.7

-The opposite of :pc:`sync_stores`, this will update the strings in the database to reflect what is on disk, as Pootle will not detect changes in the file system on its own.
+The opposite of :djadmin:`sync_stores`, this will update the strings in the database to reflect what is on disk, as Pootle will not detect changes in the file system on its own.

 .. note:: Disabled projects are skipped.